Federal Facilities Section

 The Corps of Engineers accepted Formerly Used Defense Sites responsibility for buried fuel tanks that appear on old site maps and later for possible unexploded ordnance along the riverfront where hundreds of ordnance items have been found since 1996.
 Discoveries included live fragmentation and white phosphorous grenades, Stoke's mortar rounds and hundreds of cartridges and fuses.Kansas City (Bannister) Federal Complex

 The Kansas City (Bannister) Federal Complex, located in Jackson County, houses several governmental agencies including the Department of Energy's Kansas City Plant, the General Services Administration and the Internal Revenue Service.
 Records indicate that portions of the site were operated as an aircraft engine plant by Pratt-Whitney for the U.S. Navy.
 Records also state that the Navy operated a jet engine manufacturing plant at the site through a lease agreement with the Westinghouse Electric Company.
 Both companies used a landfill for disposal activities.
 A Department of Defense landfill was established in 1942 on a portion of the area, as a disposal site for the Bannister Federal Complex.
 From 1942 to 1964, when the landfill was closed, several government contractors disposed waste into the landfill.
 The soil and groundwater underlying the site is contaminated with solvents, metals and petroleum contaminants.
+The US Army Corps of Engineers - Kansas City District is responsible for conducting environmental activities at the former landfill and have recently been working on completing an environmental investigation in order to help determine an appropriate remedy for the landfill.
+Although previous investigations and environmental monitoring have been on-going, this recent investigation was initiated in 2011 with the report to be completed in the fall of 2015.
 Kirksville Air Force Station (P-64)

 Kirksville Air Force Station (P-64) is located in Adair County, seven miles north of Kirksville, Missouri.
 The Department of Defense acquired the 78.51 acres to use as a radar station.
 The facility provided search and height data for aircraft.
 A small family housing development consisting of seven houses also exists on the site.
 In 1968 the station was conveyed to Northeast Missouri State University and the Federal Aviation Administration (FAA).
 The site is currently used as storage for the college and as a radar tracking station for the FAA.
 There is evidence that petroleum related products, along with cis-1,2,-dichloroethylene, trichloroethylene and vinyl chloride have been released into the environment.